 As with any backpacking trip, consideration of alternative route options is sensible.
 Many of the blue lines on maps look very promising, but planning to include them in a route can be tricky if you have no idea what the water level will be.
 What happens to your timetable if a strong wind (think big swell and white-capped waves) makes it unsafe for you paddle across that loch?
 How long is it going to take you to hike around?
 And what if you encounter a strong upriver wind when paddling a river you’ve depended upon to make good time?
 A strong upriver wind can make downstream progress completely impossible in some circumstances, or might just be so much effort it isn’t worth it.
 Foul weather alternatives and ‘escape routes’ are familiar concepts to backpackers and mountaineers alike, and so in my packraft planning they’re always in the mix.

 And then there is risk to think about.
-To any backpacker, packrafter, or mountaineer there is always a need to consider the level of risk inherent to a particular route, and what (if anything) you can do to minimise the risks.
+To any backpacker, packrafter, or mountaineer there is always a need to consider the level of risk inherent to a particular route, and what (if anything) you can do to minimize the risks.
 Then you have a decision to take: considering the level of risk which remains when you’ve established your precautions, are you still comfortable to go ahead with what you planned?
 I firmly believe that we are all responsible for our own decisions and their consequences (therefore also our own safety).
-I wouldn’t criticise people for taking risks that I wouldn’t be prepared to take, but I’d still suggest due consideration before jumping in.
+I wouldn’t criticize people for taking risks that I wouldn’t be prepared to take, but I’d still suggest due consideration before jumping in.

 Where I live, you have to just accept that wet weather is part of the bargain.
 I backpack in Scotland to the following mantra: Accept wet feet.
 It is futile to try and keep them dry during the day, the land is just too wet and do you really want to try and cross that river with your shoes off?
 But my feet are always warm and dry in my sleep socks at night, and I think that is very important.
 Let’s face it, even with waterproofs supposedly guaranteed to keep you dry you’ll get wet eventually in enough of a deluge.
 But in a packraft, being wet to some extent is much more of an inevitability.
 So you need to give serious consideration to how that is going to affect your comfort and safety, and what you can do to get yourself warm at the end of the day.
 Personally, I carry a set of dedicated synthetic insulation for camp (both a pullover and trousers) to get changed into at the end of day.
 That provides welcome overnight warmth, and the wet clothes just go back on in the morning.
 When paddling at the colder times of year I often take a dry suit.